NingyuBian/gitskills/readme.txt

-Creat a branch is quick.
+Creat a NEW branch is quick AND SIMPLE.